ddarrenc/WeatherApp/README.md

 # WeatherApp
-Basic android weather app using DarkSky and MapQuest APIs for weather and location data respectively.
+Simple Android weather app using DarkSky API for weather and MapQuest API for location data.